2020 Platform Moderator Guidelines

 The moderators announce each platform presentation.
 The title of the abstract is read aloud, along with the list of authors.
 The presenting author should be noted.
 At the end of the presentation, the moderator opens the paper up for questions.

-It is helpful to remind the audience to silence their cell phones and pagers.
+It is helpful to remind the audience to silence their cell phones.
 Arrange to split the abstracts with your co-moderator before the session.
 The title and authors can be read as the presenter is coming up to the stage; this saves time.
 If you run into any problems with the lights, noise, or heat/air conditioning, you can ask the AV technician running your session to call for someone to come and help or one of the moderators can seek help from a USCAP representative.

 One of your main roles as a moderator is to make sure that the session is running on time.
 This means that each platform session should start at the published time, and not early or late.
 Many of our attendees are going between rooms and they rely on each speaker starting at the correct time to jump from session to session.
 Each presentation is scheduled for 15 minutes, including presentation and question time.
 The speakers are instructed to take 10 minutes for their talk and leave 5 minutes for questions.